theburi/mongoDB-kubernetes-demo/README.md

 Expect to get a line similar to this example. ps-manager-svc-ext   LoadBalancer   10.100.195.127   a754a2e4f42c811eab34416328af91c3-1037012861.us-east-1.elb.amazonaws.com   8080:32209/TCP   15h

-Ops Manager is expose on this url http://a754a2e4f42c811eab34416328af91c3-1037012861.us-east-1.elb.amazonaws.com:8080
+Ops Manager is exposes on this url http://a754a2e4f42c811eab34416328af91c3-1037012861.us-east-1.elb.amazonaws.com:8080

 Note: TLS configuration will be avaialble in few weeks.
 Alternativly it is possilbe to use Ingress controller like nginx or Traefik with Letsencrypt to secure this endpoint.

-User Name and password for Admin has been defined above in `adminopsmanager` secret.
+Note: User Name and password for Admin user has been defined above in `adminopsmanager` secret.

 ** Since we are running Ops Manager in Local Mode we need to copy MongoDB releases into designated folder in Ops Manager.

-First we need to download nessesary MongoDB .tgz file locally from mongodb.com/download
+First we need to download nessesary MongoDB .tgz file locally from https://www.mongodb.com/download-center/enterprise

-** Copy file needed to launch MongoDB clusters in Local Mode.
+** Copy packages needed to launch MongoDB clusters in Local Mode.
+Example of Mongodb 4.2.2 Enterpise package
 ```bash
 $ kubectl cp  ~/Downloads/mongodb-linux-x86_64-enterprise-ubuntu1604-4.2.2.tgz ops-manager-0:/mongodb-ops-manager/mongodb-releases/mongodb-linux-x86_64-enterprise-ubuntu1604-4.2.2.tgz
 ```
-Thsi will allow us to start MongoDB 4.2.2 Enterpise cluster in Kubernetes

-Note: Operator 1.4.2 does not create Persist Volume for these packages.
+Note: Operator v 1.4.2 does not create Persistent Volume this location.
 However this will be addressed in 1.4.3.

 * Now we are ready to Configure Ops Manager Backup